FrancescaPeru/project-site/report.md

 #### SUGGESTION

-To enrich the knowledge graph it would be useful to create an IRI in ArCo to identify San Giovanni Battista.
+To enrich the knowledge graph it would be useful to create an IRI in ArCo to identify _San Giovanni Battista_.
-We imported from dbpedia the IRI of San Giovanni Battista to enrich ArCo’s knowledge graphs with a new entity [IRI DBpedia Giovanni Battista](https://dbpedia.org/page/John_the_Baptist).
+We imported from dbpedia the IRI of _San Giovanni Battista_ to enrich ArCo’s knowledge graphs with a new entity: [IRI DBpedia Giovanni Battista](https://dbpedia.org/page/John_the_Baptist).

 ### Step 6

-Therefore, we used a **SPARQL CONSTRUCT **query to create a new property in order to describe the relationship between the church and the saint to whom it is dedicated, obtaining a new triple that can enrich ArCo’s knowledge graph.
-We chose the a-cd prefix because we assumed we could find this kind of information in the context description ontology.
+Therefore, we used a **SPARQL CONSTRUCT** query to create a new property in order to describe the relationship between the church and the saint to whom it is dedicated, obtaining a new triple that can enrich ArCo’s knowledge graph.
+We chose the **a-cd prefix** because we assumed we could find this kind of information in the context description ontology.

 ```js
 PREFIX a-cd: <https://w3id.org/arco/ontology/context-description/>